 They may also be attracted to moisture or food sources near exterior walls, such as pet dishes, fountains, and rain gutters.

-If you spot a few ants wandering around your home, there is no need to panic.
+If you spot a few ants wandering around your home, panic is unnecessary.
 But if you see more than tenants inside your home at any given time, this could indicate that you have a potential infestation problem on your hands.

 Sugar ants are one of the most common types of ants you’ll find in Arizona.
-They’re small, with a dark brown to black body, and they feed on nectar and other sweet substances.
+They’re small, have a dark brown to black body, and feed on nectar and other sweet substances.

 Sugar ants usually live outdoors and nest underground or in trees.